TOGoS/TEF/README.md

 terminated by a blank line, end of file, or the start of a new entry.
 The header block sonsists of series of headers of the format "`<key>: <value>`" and/or comment lines, which start with "`#`".
+The space after the colon is required, as keys may contain colons.
 Header lines that start with whitespace are considered extensions to the previous line, following the
 'long header fields' rules as described in [RFC822](https://tools.ietf.org/html/rfc822#section-3.1.1)